newque/newque/README.md

 - `httpproxy`: Proxy messages to a remote HTTP or another Newque server.
 - `elasticsearch`: Write to ES.
 Messages must be valid JSON, for obvious reasons.
 - `pubsub`: Broadcast to a ZMQ pubsub address.
 Publisher-Subscriber.
 (1-to-many, no ack)
-- `fifo`: Send to a FIFO queue.
+- `fifo`: Send to a ZMQ FIFO address.
 Producer-Consumer.
 (1-to-1, with ack)
 - `none`: Does nothing besides Forwarding to other Channels, if applicable
 - ...more coming soon (Redis)